gravitational/teleport/rfd/00XX-agent-census.md

 To determine if the agent is running on Docker, we'll check if the file `/.dockerenv` exists.
 Docker itself [does this](https://github.com/moby/libnetwork/blob/1f3b98be6833a93f254aa0f765ff55d407dfdd69/drivers/bridge/setup_bridgenetfiltering.go#L161).

-Besides Docker, `gopsutil` is also detecting other container runtimes ([here](https://github.com/shirou/gopsutil/blob/v3.23.1/internal/common/common_linux.go#L130-L278)).
-If we're interested in tracking other container runtimes, we could follow their approach.
+If we're interested in tracking other container runtimes, we could follow the approach by `gopsutil` ([here](https://github.com/shirou/gopsutil/blob/v3.23.1/internal/common/common_linux.go#L130-L278)).

 ##### 9. Container orchestrator